-UCB's ambition is to be the patient preferred biotech leader, creating patient value for specific populations through unique outcomes, the best experience and improving as many of these lives as possible.
-UCB wants to be present and lead in specific patient populations defined by leading patient share in the relevant segment.
+The ambition of the UCB Group is to be the patient preferred biotech leader, creating patient value for specific populations through unique outcomes, the best experience and improving as many lives as possible.
+The UCB Group wants to be present and lead in specific patient populations defined by leading patient share in the relevant segment.
 The company's innovation focus is on differentiated medicines with high predictability of response and on exploring new scientific platforms.
 The key features of the research and development organisation of the UCB Group include:

-- (a) a strategic focus on severe neurology and immunology diseases; - (b) a broad pipeline approach encompassing both new chemical entities and new biological entities and gene therapy; with the potential to include new technologies. - (c) a world-wide research and development staff; - (d) three strategic research sites located in Slough (U.K.), Braine-l'Alleud (Belgium) and the Boston area (U.S.).; - (e) main development teams located in Monheim (Germany), Raleigh RTP (U.S.) and Tokio (Japan);

-- (f) a focus on differentiated molecules in development in the treatment of epilepsy, Parkinson's disease, neuro-inflamation, inflammatory arthritic diseases, immuno-dermatology, bone loss diseases, systemic lupus erythematosus, and other severe CNS and autoimmune diseases; and - (g) PV Early Solutions leading partnerships with academia and other leading drug discovery organisations as well as a continuing search for further partnerships through which the UCB Group can utilise its expertise, particularly in antibody-based drug research and development, to optimise the development and marketing of new pharmaceuticals.
+- (a) a strategic focus on severe neurology and immunology diseases; - (b) a broad pipeline approach encompassing both new chemical entities and new biological entities and gene therapy; with the potential to include new technologies. - (c) a world-wide research and development staff; - (d) three strategic research sites located in Slough (U.K.), Braine-l'Alleud (Belgium) and the Boston area (U.S.); - (e) main development teams located in Monheim (Germany), Raleigh RTP (U.S.) and Tokyo (Japan); - (f) a focus on differentiated molecules in development in the treatment of epilepsy, Parkinson's disease, neuro-inflamation, inflammatory arthritic diseases, immuno-dermatology, bone loss diseases, systemic lupus erythematosus, and other severe central nervous system (CNS) and autoimmune diseases; and - (g) PV Early Solutions leading partnerships with academia and other leading drug discovery organisations as well as a continuing search for further partnerships through which the UCB Group can utilise its expertise, particularly in antibody-based drug research and development, to optimise the development and marketing of new pharmaceuticals.